MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 1.26% | Speed limit (50km/h) |
 | 0.48% | Road work |

+The fifth image,

+![alt text][image10]

-The fifth image was easy for the model ("Roundabout mandatory" was indeed the right label):
+was easy for the model ("Roundabout mandatory" was indeed the right label):

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|